Guide to Skiing From Eugene

 In addition to downhill skiing there are Nordic trails for cross-country and a terrain park for snowboarding.
 The lodge itself has locker rooms and lockers, a ski shop, a cafeteria and lunch room (you can also bring your own food) and a lounge with views of the "By George" run under the main lift to Eagle Peak.

 Rent your gear in Eugene at Berg's or up on the mountain at the lodge (based on supply — so call ahead).
-Willamette Pass also offers private one hour skiing or snowboarding lessons for ages 10 years and up (the ski school and kid camps have been suspended due to 2022 pandemic concerns).
+Willamette Pass also offers two hour kids' camp (ages 4-12) on weekends, two-hour group lessons (ages 13+) throughout the week, and private skiing or snowboarding lessons by appointment.
+Reservations for all camp and school programs recommended.
 The bunny hill is adjacent the ski school area and with its gentle slope and magic carpet it is an excellent hub for learning.

 If you are looking for tubing or sledding, check out Salt Creek Sno-Park instead.

 Please note that Willamette Pass Resort does not accept cash, American Express or personal checks.
-Back packs are not allowed on the lifts but at this time the lodge is open subject to pandemic protocols.
+Back packs are not allowed on the lifts.

 Hoodoo Ski Area

 Hoodoo Ski Area is 90 minutes east along Highway 126 through the McKenzie River region.
 Stay in a riverfront lodge or cabin to be closer to the action.
 Stop for lunch at the Obsidian Grill or Takoda's restaurant.
 And to defrost after a day on the slopes, soak in the hot springs at either the mineral spring-fed swimming pool at Belknap Hot Springs or the natural multi-tiered pools at Terwilliger.